 Mr. Davidson is the Company's most highly compensated officer.
-His salary was not adjusted during 2001.
-In January 2002, the Board of Directors reviewed Mr. Davidson's performance and based on that review, as well as other factors including competitive compensation information, the Committee awarded him 73,603 retention stock units and 200,000 options.
+His salary was increased to \$1.25 million in June 2002.
+In May 2002, the Committee became concerned about the retention of certain key executives.
+As a result of the program subsequently approved by the Committee in July 2002, Mr. Davidson was granted 95,000 retention units with a four-year employment requirement.
+In January 2003, the Board of Directors reviewed Mr. Davidson's performance and based on that review, as well as other factors including competitive compensation information, the Committee awarded him 107,182 retention stock units and 325,000 options.
 Mr. Davidson would have been eligible for an award under the EIP but elected in advance to forego the entire amount of any such award for retention stock units under the PEP.